Icinga/icinga2/doc/4-configuring-icinga-2.md

 # <a id="configuring-icinga2-first-steps"></a> Configuring Icinga 2: First Steps

+This chapter prodides an introduction to the configuration files which are automatically created when installing the Icinga 2 packages.

+If you're interested in a detailed explanation of each language feature used in those configuration files you can find more information in the [Language Reference](15-language-reference.md#language-reference) chapter.

 ## <a id="icinga2-conf"></a> icinga2.conf

 An example configuration file is installed for you in `/etc/icinga2/icinga2.conf`.